When You Need a Written Record of What People Said

 #type.MessageId : String

 There’s no transcript text present.
 Instead, we have the thread link for the meeting to bring us to the Teams data store in Azure.
-I suspect that the item held in Exchange is simply a pointer to the Teams data store which allows the Teams calendar app to locate the transcript and load it when required to display in meeting details.
+Some extra probing located a second property called TranscriptJsonBlob.
+This is where the transcript text is stored.

 Good New Feature